waku-org/pm/ROADMAP.md

 Review and potentially implement operator request feature requests.
 Requests may come from Status Community operators.

+### Ad hoc Network Formation

+Design and implement a protocol that uses TWN to negotiate the creation of an alternative small network that would enable lower-latency or higher bandwidth transfer.

+### Unscheduled

+- Serve only Content Topic Specific messages (filter, light push)
+- Merge js-waku and NodeJS-nwaku APIs to enable usage of single SDK for JavaScript on all environments.

 ## Chat SDK Milestones

 ### Static Sharding Integration in Status